Savings and benefits rules

 Housing benefit and council tax reduction savings limit

-If you’re claiming housing benefit and council tax relief, you’re eligible if your savings don’t surpass £16,000.
+As of 2024/25, if you’re claiming housing benefit and council tax relief, you’re eligible if your savings don’t surpass £16,000.
 If you have savings between £6,000 and £16,000, you may qualify for a reduced amount.
 If you have savings of less than £6,000, the benefit savings limit doesn’t apply, and you should be able to claim the full benefit.

 Can I get pension credit if I have savings?